abrierley0/incompressible_repo/vector_psi_omega/README.md

 source myenv/bin/activate
 ```

-you are now safely 'inside' the environment and can install the packages you need.
+you are now safely 'inside' the environment and can install the packages you need without causing conflict if a different package version is installed elsewhere on the system.

 Deactivate at any time using,